thenicholasbarnett/2025PreliminaryExamPreparation/README.md

 # 2025PreliminaryExamPreparation

-Includes information for students taking the preliminary exam as part of the PhD program for physics at UIC in may of 2025.
+Includes information for students taking the preliminary exam as part of the PhD program for physics at UIC in May of 2025